Bill

 Bill Summary

-An Act To Amend Section 25-1-119, Mississippi Code Of 1972, To Provide That The Law Prohibiting Sanctuary Policies In The State Includes Any Policy, Order, Ordinance, Practice Or Procedure, That Limits, Restricts, Bans Or Interferes With The Enforcement Of Federal Immigration Laws By Any Person; To Require Certain Government Entities And Employees To Cooperate And Comply With The Federal Government And Other State And Local Governments When Enforcing Federal Immigration Laws; To Provide That Certain Government Entities And Employees Shall Be Subject To A Waiver Of Sovereign Immunity In All Matters Relating To Violations Of This Section; To Authorize The Attorney General To Investigate And Prosecute Any Violation Of This Section; To Bring Forward Section 71-11-1, Mississippi Code Of 1972, For The Purposes Of Possible Amendment; And For Related Purposes.
+An Act To Amend Section 25-1-119, Mississippi Code Of 1972, To Provide That The Law Prohibiting Sanctuary Policies In The State Includes Any Policy, Order, Ordinance, Practice Or Procedure, That Limits, Restricts, Bans Or Interferes With The Enforcement Of Federal Immigration Laws By Any Person; To Require Certain Government Entities And Employees To Cooperate And Comply With The Federal Government And Other State And Local Governments When Enforcing Federal Immigration Laws; To Authorize The Attorney General To Investigate And Prosecute Any Violation Of This Section; And For Related Purposes.

 AI Summary

-This bill amends existing Mississippi law to prohibit any state agency, department, county, municipality, political subdivision, university, college, or their employees and law enforcement from adopting policies that limit, restrict, ban, or interfere with the enforcement of federal immigration laws.
-It mandates that these government entities and employees must cooperate with federal authorities, including complying with immigration detainer requests from U.S. Immigration and Customs Enforcement (ICE), and share information about individuals' immigration status when requested by federal or other state and local agencies.
-Violations of this section will result in a waiver of sovereign immunity, meaning these entities can be sued for such violations, and the Attorney General is authorized to investigate and prosecute any violations.
-The bill also declares that sheltering or harboring undocumented immigrants and providing them with work without verifying their immigration status impedes federal law enforcement and is contrary to the state's interest in discouraging illegal immigration.
+This bill amends existing Mississippi law to prohibit any state agency, department, county, municipality, university, college, or their employees and officers from adopting or enforcing policies that limit, restrict, ban, or interfere with the enforcement of federal immigration laws.
+It mandates that these government entities and their personnel must cooperate fully with federal agencies and other state and local governments when enforcing federal immigration laws, including complying with immigration detainer requests from U.S. Immigration and Customs Enforcement (ICE) and sharing information about individuals' immigration status when requested.
+The bill also authorizes the Attorney General to investigate alleged violations and take legal action, such as seeking court orders to compel compliance or pursuing other enforcement measures against officials and employees.
+The changes are intended to ensure consistent cooperation with federal immigration enforcement efforts across the state.

 Committee Categories